 1. Located Steps from Heathrow Airport via the Tube

-After taking an overnight flight from the States, an American family wants hassle-free, inexpensive transit from the airport to your accommodations.
+After taking an overnight flight from the States, an American family wants hassle-free, inexpensive transit from the airport to their accommodations.
 Our Airbnb flat in South Kensington was a 4-minute walk from the Gloucester Road tube station on the Piccadilly Line.
-The ride was about 35 minutes and cost 6 pounds.
-The hardest part was remembering to look the opposite way when crossing the street.
+The ride was about 35 minutes.
+The hardest part was remembering to look the opposite way when crossing the street after exiting the station.

-SheBuysTravel Tip: In addition to the Tube connection from Heathrow to Central London, there’s a 15-minute train option, the Heathrow Express.
+SheBuysTravel Tip: Besides the Tube connection from Heathrow to Central London, there’s a 15-minute train option, the Heathrow Express.
 It’s another option if you’re in a hurry to get touring.
 But it costs twice as much.

 2. Staying at an Airbnb – Feel Like a Brit Within Minutes